GBerrow/MS1/README.md

 ## Testing

 ## Manual testing
-In addition to automated tests, manual testing was performed to ensure that all interactions, including navigation, form submissions, button functionality, and media links, work as expected.
-This involved thoroughly checking user experience across various devices, screen sizes, and orientations to ensure the site provides consistent and intuitive functionality in real-world use cases.
+In addition to using automated tools such as the W3C HTML Validator and Lighthouse to check for code quality, performance, and accessibility, manual testing was performed to ensure that all interactions, including navigation, form submissions, button functionality, and media links, work as expected.
+This involved thoroughly checking user experience to confirm that the site provides consistent and intuitive functionality.

 ### Jigsaw CSS Validator